February 8, 2021

-Success meant different things to me at different stages in my career.
+Success meant different things to me at different stages in my writing and publishing career.
 I once thought I wanted to be an Editor-in-Chief of a magazine, but, after a few years of working at magazines in my 20s, I saw the time and personal sacrifice that entailed and I decided that wasn’t my definition of success anymore.
-(Fast forward, I’m Editor-in-Chief of a “diets” magazine coming out this summer.
-More on that later!)
+(Fast forward to now, I’ve been the freelance Editor-in-Chief for a few Centennial Publishing magazines in the past year.)

 “At this stage in my career, success means freedom on a couple of levels: (i) being able to pick and choose the projects I work on; and (ii) being able to work my way towards financial freedom.
 I’ve always wanted the option of retirement at 55; that’s 3 years away for me.
 While I likely won’t get there, I see it on the horizon.
 That means a stress-free retirement, which I’m totally looking forward to and if Social Security is still there – that’s gravy.” –Yuwanda Black, Publisher, InkwellEditorial.com